ceccocats/tkDNN/README_seg.md

 Currently tkDNN supports only ShelfNet as semantic segmentation network.

 ## Export weights from Shelfnet
-To get the weights needed to run Mobilenet tests use [this](https://git.hipert.unimore.it/mverucchi/shelfnet) fork of a Pytorch implementation of Shelfnet network.
+To get the weights needed to run Shelfnet tests use [this](https://git.hipert.unimore.it/mverucchi/shelfnet) fork of a Pytorch implementation of Shelfnet network.

 ```
 git clone https://git.hipert.unimore.it/mverucchi/shelfnet